Skip to main content

 How will I learn?

-Our courses are taught in hybrid teaching rooms, allowing learners to attend live sessions either in person or online.
+Teaching takes place in hybrid classrooms, allowing for interactive, tutor-led sessions that support both classroom-based and remote participation when appropriate.
 The programme primarily focuses on theoretical knowledge but also includes practical hands-on elements to enhance learning and application.
-This flexible approach ensures that students can engage with the material in a way that best suits their needs and schedules.
+This flexible approach ensures that students can engage with the material in a way that best suits their needs.

 Interactive Lectures: Engaging lectures that encourage student participation and discussion.